openjournals/joss/docs/announcement.md

 - A list of the authors of the software (together with their affiliations)
 - A list of key references including a link to the software archive

-Paper are not allowed to include other things such as descriptions of API functionality as this should be included in the software documentation.
+Paper are not allowed to include other things such as descriptions of API functionality, as this should be included in the software documentation.
 You can see an example of a paper [here](https://github.com/arfon/fidgit/blob/master/paper/paper.pdf).

 ## Oh cool.
 You're going to publish crappy papers!